 Solutions for Failing High Schools: Converging Visions and Promising Models (March 2002)

 This report examines promising solutions that have emerged over the past decade to the failings of traditional comprehensive high schools.
 It refers to a number of research studies, policy documents, and descriptions of how high schools have been experimenting with different reforms to improve student engagement and learning.
 Based on this research, the argument is made that the discourse on high school reform is converging around a set of basic principles and specific reform strategies designed to move schools away from the standardized, factory model of education and toward a more personalized, focused approach that provides multiple high quality learning pathways to prepare all students for college and career.
 (25 pages)

-Modified Supplemental Amount for Services for Returning Dropouts and Dropout Prevention under Iowa Code sections 257.38-41
+Modified Supplemental Amount for Services for Returning Dropouts and Dropout Prevention under Iowa Code chapter 257, sections 38-41

 Rules have been adopted by the State Board of Education to incorporate the application process for modified supplemental amount for returning dropout and dropout prevention services into the comprehensive school improvement planning.
 This action was intended to reduce paperwork and redundancy and to assure comprehensive local planning for all children and youth.
 To access the available funds, districts must complete the modified supplemental amount application available on the Department’s Portal.
 Applications for modified supplemental amount must be filed with the Department no later than December 15 of the school year preceding the school year in which the funds are to be used.